 The sciences of the real and the artificial have much to offer each other.
 This seems especially true in the study of adaptive behaviour and the mechanisms underlying it.
-This paper has outlined a multi-stranded interdisciplinary project that has striven to exploit the synergies at the interface between neuroscience and contemporary AI/Alife, and in so doing has advocated a shift towards rich electrochemical models and analogies.
-While the kind of creative exploratory work favoured by many Alife researchers are regarded as very important, and some of the work described here falls into that category, the authors stress the need for strong theoretical underpinnings and detailed analysis wherever possible.
-Without these, significant progress is unlikely.
+This paper has outlined a multi-faceted interdisciplinary project that has striven to exploit the synergies at the interface between neuroscience and contemporary AI/Alife, and in so doing has advocated a shift towards rich electrochemical models and analogies.
+The work introduced here is only the tip of the iceberg; there are many exciting and potentially fruitful avenues left unexplored.
+It is hoped that these kinds of two-studies of real and artificial neural systems will give increasingly deeper insights into the principles underpinning the generation of adaptive behaviour.